+Looking for some games around the world for preschool?
+Great idea!
 Games are a great way for people to interact and pass the time in a fun way.
 Since games encourage people to do things together they help build social skills and group games even teach responsibility as each person has to participate fully to keep it fun for everyone.
-Games are actually great for learning in fun ways.
-Here are 5 timeless kids games from around the world that your kids can play in your own backyard.
+Games are actually perfect for learning in fun ways.
+Here are 5 timeless games from around the world that your kids can play in your own backyard.

 Don’t forget to tell your kids where each kids games from around the world originated.
 It is a great way to get them interested in geography and culture.
 When I was little we played games like Red Rover, Simon Says, and Red Light Green Light.
-Today I have Neve from WeTheParents.org so share with us kids games from around the world that she learned about during her days as a preschool teacher.
+Today, I have Neve from WeTheParents.org to share with us kids games from around the world that she learned about during her days as a preschool teacher.
+We have 7 different countries represented in this list of traditional playground games from around the world.

-I love to find and review new toys, games and puzzles.
-(It’s a bit of a passion.)
-But gadgets and gizmos come and go.
-Some play ideas, on the other hand, are so astoundingly fun, they bring children the same joy today as they did thousands of years ago.
+While gadgets and gizmos come and go, some games are so astoundingly fun, they bring children the same joy today as they did hundreds of years ago.
 Here are five of these classics games from around the world (both ancient and new).

 The Dragon’s Tail (China)